Curriculum

 The High School Youth meet each week after worship to discuss questions of faith, community, belonging, and identity.
 They participate in the life of the congregation through attending worship services and engaging in social action projects.
 The group goes on an annual service trip to West Virginia each summer.

-Plans are underway for 4th and 5th grade Our Whole Lives (OWL) sexuality education.
-Please contact Rev. Meagan Henry for more information
+Plans are underway for 4th- and 5th-grade Our Whole Lives (OWL) sexuality education.
+Please contact Becky Huffman for more information.